git-rebase(1) — Linux manual page

 The apply backend works by creating a sequence of patches (by

-in sequence (calling am internally).
-Patches are composed of
+sequence (calling am internally).
+Patches are composed of multiple

-multiple hunks, each with line numbers, a context region, and the
+hunks, each with line numbers, a context region, and the actual

-actual changes.
-The line numbers have to be taken with some fuzz,
+changes.
+The line numbers have to be taken with some offset, since

-since the other side will likely have inserted or deleted lines
+the other side will likely have inserted or deleted lines earlier

-earlier in the file.
-The context region is meant to help find how
+in the file.
+The context region is meant to help find how to

-to adjust the line numbers in order to apply the changes to the
+adjust the line numbers in order to apply the changes to the right

 surrounding lines of context, the wrong one can be picked.
 There